AlkalineGarrett/aiddgen/DERIVED_SUMMARIES.md

-# Derived Knowledge Bits Examples
+# Derived Summaries

-This document provides examples of good and bad derived knowledge bits to guide the creation of meaningful generalizations from specific knowledge bits.
+This document provides examples of good and bad summary knowledge bits to guide the creation of meaningful generalizations from specific knowledge bits.

-## What are Derived Knowledge Bits?
+## What are Summary Knowledge Bits?

-Derived knowledge bits are generalizations extracted from multiple specific knowledge bits in a leaf node.
+Summary knowledge bits are generalizations extracted from multiple specific knowledge bits in a leaf node.
 They capture the essential essence of related knowledge bits while being more general than the originals.
-They must include a `derivedFrom` field containing an array of the knowledge bit IDs that contributed to the generalization.
+They must include a `derivedFrom` field containing an array of the knowledge bit IDs that contributed to the generalization, and have `specialType: "summary"`.

 ## Requirements

-When creating derived knowledge bits, the following requirements must be met:
+When creating summary knowledge bits, the following requirements must be met:

-- **Usefulness Requirement**: Derived knowledge bits must provide meaningful information.
+- **Usefulness Requirement**: Summary knowledge bits must provide meaningful information.
 Generic statements that could apply to any rule-based system are not useful.

-- **Concrete Details Requirement**: Derived knowledge bits must include concrete, specific details about what makes them unique to that node, while being more general than the original bits.
-A cue that a derived knowledge bit is too vague is when it wording like "contains specific patterns"; the concrete instances would need to be called out to be sufficiently detailed.
+- **Concrete Details Requirement**: Summary knowledge bits must include concrete, specific details about what makes them unique to that node, while being more general than the original bits.
+A cue that a summary knowledge bit is too vague is when it wording like "contains specific patterns"; the concrete instances would need to be called out to be sufficiently detailed.

-- **Meaningful Reduction Requirement**: Derived knowledge bits must represent a meaningful reduction, not just a more concise version of the key pieces.
-If a derived bit is essentially just restating the individual knowledge bits in a shorter form, it doesn't merit being a derived knowledge bit.
-A good derived knowledge bit captures the essential essence while omitting secondary characteristics and implied details. **Avoid lists**: Derived knowledge bits that enumerate items (e.g., "contains X, Y, and Z" or "includes A, B, C, and D") are typically just concise summaries rather than meaningful reductions.
+- **Meaningful Reduction Requirement**: Summary knowledge bits must represent a meaningful reduction, not just a more concise version of the key pieces.
+If a summary bit is essentially just restating the individual knowledge bits in a shorter form, it doesn't merit being a summary knowledge bit.
+A good summary knowledge bit captures the essential essence while omitting secondary characteristics and implied details. **Avoid lists**: Summary knowledge bits that enumerate items (e.g., "contains X, Y, and Z" or "includes A, B, C, and D") are typically just concise summaries rather than meaningful reductions.
 Instead, capture the underlying pattern or principle that connects these items.

-- **Uniqueness Requirement**: If derived information is exactly the same between two different nodes, it is too general and doesn't provide useful information.
-Each derived knowledge bit should capture something unique to its node's context.
+- **Uniqueness Requirement**: If summary information is exactly the same between two different nodes, it is too general and doesn't provide useful information.
+Each summary knowledge bit should capture something unique to its node's context.
 If a pattern appears identical across multiple nodes, it should either be removed or made more specific to each node's unique characteristics.

-- **Context-Free Requirement**: Derived knowledge bits must also follow the Context-Free Knowledge Bits principle - they must be self-contained and not reference other knowledge bits.
+- **Context-Free Requirement**: Summary knowledge bits must also follow the Context-Free Knowledge Bits principle - they must be self-contained and not reference other knowledge bits.

 ## Examples by Node